accurascan/iOS-KYC/README.md

     # not require below pods if you are installing AccuraKYC pod

-    # install the AccuraOCR pod for AccuraOCR only.</br>
+    # install the AccuraOCR pod for AccuraOCR only.
     pod 'AccuraOCR', '2.1.6'

     # install the AccuraLiveness_FM pod for AccuraLiveness And AccuraFacematch both.</br>